New Delhi–Amritsar Intercity Express

 The 12459 / 60 New Delhi Amritsar Express is a Superfast Express train belonging to Indian Railways - Northern Railway zone that runs between New Delhi and Amritsar Junction in India.

 It operates as train number 12459 from New Delhi to Amritsar Junction and as train number 12460 in the reverse direction serving the states of Delhi, Haryana & Punjab.

 Coaches

-The 12459 / 60 New Delhi Amritsar Express has 2 AC Car, 13 Second Class seating, 3 General Unreserved & 2 SLR (Seating cum Luggage Rake) Coaches.
+The 12459 / 60 New Delhi Amritsar Express has 2 AC Car, 13 Second Class seating, 3 General Unreserved and 2 SLR (Seating cum Luggage Rake) Coaches.
 It does not carry a Pantry car coach.

 As is customary with most train services in India, Coach Composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12459 New Delhi Amritsar Express covers the distance of 448 km in 8 hours 15 mins (54.30 km/hr) & in 8 hours 00 mins as 12460 Amritsar New Delhi Express (56.00 km/hr).
+The 12459 New Delhi Amritsar Express covers the distance of 448 km in 8 hours 15 mins (54.30 km/h) and in 8 hours 00 mins as 12460 Amritsar New Delhi Express (56.00 km/h).

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.